JoniXSantos/JourNavi-App/.github/README.md

 ## Contact 🆘

-Do not hesitate to contact [me](https://github.com/JoniXSantos) for any question, suggestion, or to report any bug!
+Do not hesitate to contact [the author](https://github.com/JoniXSantos) for any question, suggestion, or to report any bug!